Skip to main content

 A metric is a single measurement collected from a call.
 It has:

-• An output type — boolean, numeric, scale, text, classification, count, or offset
+• An output type — boolean, numeric, scale, text, classification, or count

 • A scope — global (one value per call) or per-participant (separate values for agent and customer)